Attachment in Childhood: Foundations for Lifelong Emotional Well-being

 • Attachment and Biobehavioral Catch-up

-These therapies involve both the child and caregiver, emphasizing attunement, responsiveness, and positive interactions.
+These therapies involve both the child and the caregiver, concentrating on attunement, responsiveness, and positive interactions.

 Supporting Recovery from Trauma and Insecure Attachment

-Recovery from trauma and insecure attachment needs a multi-faceted approach.
+Recovering from trauma and insecure attachment requires a multifaceted approach.

-A stable, nurturing environment is fundamental to healing.
+A stable, nurturing environment is essential for healing.

 • Trauma-focused cognitive behavioral therapy